DAU (project): Release in Paris

 Films created from the material filmed in the Institute were released for the first time in Paris between January 25 and February 17, 2019, with the support of the City Hall of Paris and executive producer Martine d'Anglejan-Chatillon.
 Visitors of the Paris event also had the opportunity to watch actual rushes, exploring Dau.Digital.

-The release was hosted by Châtelet Theater and Théâtre de la Ville that both became venues for Serguey Diaghilev’s Russian Seasons a century earlier, as well as by Centre Pompidou that housed an installation reconstructing an apartment at the Institute and inhabited by the characters of the project.
+The release was hosted by Châtelet Theater and Théâtre de la Ville that both became venues for Serguey Diaghilev's Russian Seasons a century earlier, as well as by Centre Pompidou that housed an installation reconstructing an apartment at the Institute and inhabited by the characters of the project.
 The museum also provided contemporary art works by Soviet and Russian artists of 1950s-2000s from its collection “Kollektsia!"
 (2016) to be used as a part of an installation in the theatres.
 Among the exhibited works there were those by Oscar Rabin, Grisha Bruskin, Sergey Bugaev "Afrika", Erik Bulatov and others.

 The initial plan to connect the two theaters with a bridge did not come true, and the theatre buildings and the Pompidou Museum building were connected by a projection of red light lines forming a triangle instead - an installation was inspired by the Russian avant-garde of the 1920s.
 The connection between the project, the Paris premiere in particular, and the art of avant-garde was also created by the design of the space in the Châtelet Theater by the artists Olga Gurevich, Alexandra Smolina, Boris Shapovalov.

 To access the event visitors had to obtain a DAU visa - 6 hours, 24 hours or an unlimited one, When “applying” for a visa, the visitor was asked to answer personal questions (“Have you felt used in your relationships”?).

-The space of the theaters were was divided into zones (“Motherhood”, “Communism”, “Revolution”, etc.).
+The space of the theaters was divided into zones (“Motherhood”, “Communism”, “Revolution”, etc.).